GuenterQuast/mPIXdaq/README.md

 ```
 class frameAnalyzer:
-  """Analyze frame data
+    """Analyze frame data and produce a list of cluster objects,
-    - find clusters
-    - compute cluster energies
-    - compute position and covariance matrix of x- and y-coordinates
-    - analyze cluster shape (using eigenvalues of covariance matrix)
-    - construct a tuple with cluster properties
-    - optionally write cluster data to a file in csv format

-    Note: this algorithm only works if clusters do not overlap!

-    Args of __call__() method:  a 2d-frame from the miniPIX

-    Returns:
+    Args:  2d frame data, as obtained from miniPIXdaq.__call__()

+    Output:

-    - self.pixel_clusters: list of tuples with properties per cluster: mean of x and y
+      pixel_clusters: a list of tuples of format
-      coordinates, the number of pixels, energy, eigenvalues of covariance matrix and
-      their orientation as an angle in range [-pi/2, pi/2] and the minimal and maximal
-      eigenvalues of the covariance matrix of the energy distribution.
-The format is:
-      ( (x, y), n_pix, energy, (var_mx, var_mn), angle, (xEm, yEm), (varE_mx, varE_mn) )
+        (x, y), n_pix, energy, (var_mx, var_mn), angle, (xEm, yEm), (varE_mx, varE_mn)

-    - self.cluster_pxl_lst is a list of dimension n_clusters + 1 and contains the pixel
-      indices contributing to each of the clusters. self.cluster_pxl_lst[-1] contains
-      the list of single pixels

-    A static method, get_cluster_summary(pixel_clusters), provides summary information

-    - n_pixels: number of pixels with energy > 0
+      with cluster properties

+    Helper functions to store analysis results are include as static methods

+    Another static method, cluster_summary() is particularly useful for on-line
+    monitoring of incoming data and provides a summary of the properties
+    of clusters in a pixel frame, returning
-    - n_clusters: number of clusters  with >= 2 pixels
+      - n_clusters: number of multi-pixel clusters
       - n_cpixels: number of pixels per cluster
-    - circularity: circularity per cluster (0. for linear, 1. for circular)
+      - circularity: circularity per cluster (ranging from 0. for linear, 1. for circular)
+      - flatness:  ratio of maximum variances of pixel and energy distributions in clusters
       - cluster_energies: energy per cluster
       - single_energies: energies in single pixels
-  """
 ```

 ```
  class miniPIXvis:
-  """Analysis of miniPIX frames for low-rate scenarios,
+  """Display of miniPIX frames and histograms for low-rate scenarios,
   where on-line analysis is possible and animated graphs are meaningful

-    Animated graph of (overlayed) pixel images and cluster properties
+  Animated graph of (overlayed) pixel images, number of clusters per frame
+  and histograms of cluster properties

     Args:
     - npix: number of pixels per axis (256)
     - nover: number of frames to overlay